How to Create a Custom Password Reset Page in WordPress

 Do you want to create a custom password reset page in WordPress?

-In this guide, we’ll walk you through the steps to create a custom password reset page in WordPress.
+In this guide, you will learn how to create a custom password reset page for your WordPress website.

-When you install ProfilePress for the first time, you are prompted to create pages for the smooth operation of the plugin.
-A custom WordPress password reset page is created for you during that process.
-However, you should follow these instructions if you dismiss that prompt or want to customize or create a custom password reset or lost password page.
+When you install ProfilePress for the first time, you are prompted to create the pages it needs to function.
+A custom WordPress password reset page is automatically created during this process.
+However, if you dismissed that prompt or want to customize or create a new password reset or lost password page, follow these instructions.

-The page you create will contain a shortcode from the Forms & Profiles Section.
-This page will allow users to reset their passwords on the website.
+The page you create will include a shortcode from the Forms & Profiles section.
+This page will enable users to reset their passwords from the frontend of your WordPress website.

-Note: the terms password reset, lost password and forgot password are used interchangeably in this tutorial, and they all mean the same thing.
+Note: The terms “password reset,” “lost password,” and “forgot password” are used interchangeably in this tutorial and mean the same thing.

 Step One – Building the WordPress Password Reset Form

-2. Click on Add New and select the Password Reset form type
+Next, click on Add New and select the Password Reset form type.

-You can preview how the form will look by clicking on the “Live Preview” button.
+You can preview how the WordPress password reset form will look by clicking on the “Live Preview” button.

-2. Create a new page and give it a title.
+Once there, create a new page and give it an appropriate title.

 NB: If you are using Gutenberg Block Editor, you need to add the Shortcode block and then paste the shortcode in the field